arschles/www/content/blog/2024-02-14-hyperlight-intro-2.md

 To build Hyperlight, we need almost exactly those features.
 Recall from part 1 that memory safety is an area of focus for the software technology industry at-large, and Rust is being adopted and supported in large part because it does a good job of providing memory safety guarantees.
 In some cases, it even can provide formal mathematical guarantees, and we've in fact been able to reap some of those benefits in our codebase.

-Bugs are still possible, but we believe Rust gives us the best chance to build safe, reliable and generally high-quality software (see: clippy, other strict code requirements like disallowing unused functions etc...)
+Bugs are still possible, but we believe Rust gives us the best chance to build safe, reliable and generally high-quality software [^4].

 ## Conclusion